 72% of Americans say they suffer from chronic sleep issues, such as snoring, sleep apnea or sleepwalking

 Although some Americans have mild sleep issues and use rituals to soothe themselves before going to sleep, others have chronic sleep problems and medical issues that prevent them from getting enough sleep.
-We found that nearly 62% of Americans had some type of chronic sleep problem, with the largest group (25%) saying they have insomnia issues.
+Nearly 62% of Americans had some type of chronic sleep problem, with the largest group (25%) saying they have insomnia issues.

 Outside of insomnia, some other issues Americans faced include: